 You can check your income eligibility here.
 Or you can talk with a USDA-approved lender that can calculate your eligibility for you.

 Lenders also look at the borrower’s income to determine whether you can afford the loan.

 Second, you need to buy a home in a USDA-eligible area.
 Yes, that means this loan is only available in certain locations.
 The USDA’s property eligibility map will tell you whether the home you want is in a qualified area.
 Simply type in the address and it’ll tell you either yes or no.

 If you meet these two requirements, you’re still in the game.
 Your lender will also pull your credit score and history and look at your employment history and debt-to-income ratio to determine whether you qualify and how much you can borrow.

-Generally, lenders look for a credit score of 640 or higher and a debt-to-income ratio (DTI) of 41% or less for a USDA loan.
+Generally, lenders look for a credit score of 620 or higher and a debt-to-income ratio (DTI) based on your Automated Underwriting results.
 However, the USDA gives lenders flexibility in determining creditworthiness.
 You may qualify even with a lower credit score or higher DTI.

 It’s safe to assume that higher credit scores and lower DTIs increase your chances of qualifying for a USDA loan.